geobakery/GeospatialAnalyzer/documentation/within.md

 ## Known Limitations
 - Only GeoJSON input will be accepted
-  - Only with a single feature, no feature collections
+  - Multiple single feature, but no feature collections
-  - Only a single input geometry is accepted
 - Unsupported geo-types
   - MultiPolygon
   - MultiLineString